waleed-tts-github/node-express-fcc/README.md

 # Basic Node and Express By Waleed Bukhari

-## In this basic node and express introductory projects.
+## In this basic node and express introductory project.
 Quick rewise some important concepts like

 ### Console in node.js